 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 All cats need play.
 Even cats who seem like they couldn’t care less.
 It’s instinctual.
 Primal.
 And essential for a happy and fulfilling life.
-“Play helps satisfy a cat’s natural need to hunt,” says cat behaviorist and Wildest expert Cristin Tamburo.
-“In the wild, feral cats spend up to 50% of their day hunting, and many of those same actions and behaviors are also seen during play.
-While many domestic cats spend most or all of their time indoors and rarely or never actually hunt, the instinct is still very much hard-wired.”
+“Play helps satisfy a cat’s natural need to hunt,” says cat behaviorist and The Wildest Collective member Cristin Tamburo.
+“In the wild, feral cats spend up to 50 percent of their day hunting, and many of those same actions and behaviors are also seen during play.
+While many domestic cats spend most or all of their time indoors and rarely or never actually hunt, the instinct is still very much hardwired.”

 Play has other benefits too: it strengthens the human-animal bond, keeps cats active and in better shape, and can improve relationships between cats and other pets in the home — especially if they all play together.
 Also, cats that are played with regularly are much less likely to exhibit behavioral issues such as excessive meowing and aggression.

 How often should I play with my cat (and for how long)?

 Tamburo recommends playing with your cat every day, or at least a few times a week.
 “Some cats may not necessarily be interested in playing every day and others, especially when younger, may require more than one session per day,” she says.
 “As a general rule, I suggest that my clients engage in a 10-15 minute play session once or twice a day, at whatever time their cat seems to be most interested/active.”